What does a Delivery Driver do?

 A typical day for a delivery driver involves picking up food from a restaurant and delivering it to waiting customers.
 Delivery drivers can work exclusively for one restaurant as an employee, or they can sign up with a delivery application and deliver food from multiple restaurants.

-Delivery driving is an interesting career and ideal for intrepid, customer service-oriented people.
+Delivery driving is ideal for intrepid, customer service-oriented people.
 The best part about being a delivery driver is getting to visit different neighborhoods and meeting many new people.
-It might even give you some ideas about where you should go out for dinner.
-Another plus is that some employers give discounts to their delivery drivers.
+It also allows you to be flexible in your hours and be in control of when you work.

-Working as a delivery driver can be stressful because not all customers understand that road conditions and traffic can delay their delivery and unhappy customers might not give tips.
+Working as a delivery driver can be stressful because not all customers understand that road conditions and traffic can delay their delivery.
+It can also be quite lonely, and the weather conditions can vary greatly.
 Delivery drivers should also be careful when delivering food in dangerous neighborhoods.